dhairyag/extensive_AI_reimagined_advanced/session_08/README.md

 ### Analysis
-- Accuracy of more than 70% can be easily achieved with fewer than 50000 parameters
+- Accuracy of more than 70% can be achieved with fewer than 50000 parameters
 - Training accuracy is slightly better than test accuracy and it indicates overfitting.
 Increasing dropout value did not remove this aspect.